Lilliana Ketchman: Music

 Ketchman has appeared in numerous music videos for artists including Bianca Ryan, Sia, and fellow Dance Moms alumnus JoJo Siwa.
 In Sia's music video of "Move Your Body", Ketchman's portrayal of a young Sia received critical acclaim.
 Slate said her moves were what made the music video "so much fun to watch".
 In November 2020, Ketchman and her mother teased her own single and music video, "Underneath".

-JoJo Siwa controversy

-JoJo Siwa's video for her song "Nonstop" featured children portraying circus animals.
-Ketchman was made up as a monkey, leading to widespread controversy over the use of "blackface", which Siwa denied.